drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 --

 Everyday more teams and organizations are attempting to do the DevOps.
-This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc .
-But, there is not much actual coding.
+This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is not much actual coding.

 The lack of development within these team leads to manual playbooks and intervention to fill the gaps of the tools.
 This is inefficient, results in inconsistencies, and impedes the ability to scale.

 Asking a team to shift towards a development focus is a nontrivial request.
-The team cannot abandon existing responsibilities, such as maintaining the existing infrastructure and on-board new services.
-Little bandwidth is left and results in a negative feedback loop preventing fostering coding skills.
-But, there is a more gradual, less intimidating approach to embrace coding.
+Unless existing workload and responsibilities are offloaded, little bandwidth for transforming a team.
+The result is a negative feedback loop, preventing fostering coding skills.
+But, there is a more gradual, less disruptive approach to embrace coding.

 Jupyter Notebooks are not only for data scientist.
 Non-development teams can leverage Notebooks to incrementally write more code.
 With Jupyter, small bits of code can be written, executed, and introspected.
 This makes learning to write code less daunting.